Top 10 Best Sites

 Dating sites have to have the necessary features for you to find that casual date or special someone, flirt with them, and get to know them.
 Otherwise, you’re just wasting your time.
 The features need to be helpful, easy to use, fun, and, most importantly, they need to work.
 Here’s what you can expect from OkCupid and Match.

-On Match, you’ve got the best of both worlds — you get at least five matches from the site delivered to your inbox every day, and you can take matters into your own hands by searching through profiles yourself.
-Match also has a guarantee that promises an additional six months on the site for free if you don’t find your ideal match within the first six months.
+On Match, you’ve got the best of both worlds — you get potential match recommendations from the site delivered to your inbox every day, and you can take matters into your own hands by searching through dating profiles yourself.

 OkCupid has one of the most elaborate questionnaires of any dating site, and, because of it, the team says the matching algorithm is one of the most accurate.